arnavaidya/OverTheWire-Wargames-Walkthrough/Bandit/readme.md

         git push origin master

 Following these steps will result in the repo displaying a banner with mutiple terminal outputs and a "Well done!" message with the password to the next level.

+### Bandit Level 32 → Level 33
+**Key Takeaways**: Learn how to escape from an upper-case shell, by examining the options of sh command.
+After all this git stuff its time for another escape.
+Good luck!

+**Approach**:

+*Step 1:* After we have logged in, we find that there is a welcome message that greets us as part of the upper-case shell (GNU Bourne-Again Shell).
+Any command that is entered is being converted to upper-case before being processed and the permission of execution is being denied.

+*Step 2:* We need to find commands or inputs that cannot be converted to upper-case, something that does not have alphabets but, has numbers and/or special characters.
+On finding more about *sh* on man-pages, we come across 'positional parameters' like *$0*.
+The upper-case shell was likely to have been a shell supplied with additional parameters to convert all of the commands to upper-case.
+Executing *$0* runs the shell again, without any parameters, thus giving us /bin/sh.

+        WELCOME TO THE UPPERCASE SHELL
+        >> $0

+*Step 3:* On using *whoami*, we see that the shell grants us the privileges of bandit33.
+We can simply get the password now from the */etc/bandit_pass* directory.

+        $ whoami
+        bandit33
+        $ cat /etc/bandit_pass/bandit33

+This will give us the password to the next level.